-Some medication limits are waived for the first 90 days of membership.
-ARTC waives certain drug limits to allow for a transition of care.
+Some drug limits are waived for the first 90 days of membership.
+Arkansas Total Care waives certain drug limits to allow for a transition of care.
 The limitations lifted may include, among others:

-- prior authorization requirements
+- Prior Authorization requirements

-- drugs that are not preferred
+- Drugs that are not preferred

-- certain quantity limits
+- Certain quantity limits

-- age limits
+- Age limits

-The maximum amount of medication ARTC will allow to be filled during this period is a 93 day supply.
-The only way to extend your supply of this drug is to get a prior authorization from Arkansas Total Care.
-In certain instances, Arkansas Total Care will extend a prior authorization as a result of this transition fill through the end of the following calendar year.
-In this situation, a new prior authorization will be required at the end of the year.
+The maximum amount of medicine Arkansas Total Care will allow to be filled during this period is a 93-day supply.
+The only way to extend your supply is to get a Prior Authorization from Arkansas Total Care.
+In certain cases, Arkansas Total Care will extend a Prior Authorization for transition fills through the end of the following calendar year.
+If this happens, a new Prior Authorization will be required at the end of the year.